ntswambeni/alx-system_engineering-devops/0x00-shell_basics/README.md

 ##11-lists
 This script lists all files in current diretory, parent directory and in boot directory in long format
 ##12-iamafile
 This script prints the type of iamafile stored in /tmp
+##13-symbolic_link
+This script adds a simbolic link to /bin/ls named __ls__